dojot/flowbroker/README.md

 # Mashup invoker proof of concept

-This repository contains a simple implementation for a replacement for dojot's flow/mashup processor, based on nodes that run as persistent services on the platform.
+This repository contains the implementation for a replacement for dojot's flow/mashup processor, based on nodes that run as persistent services on the platform.

 The idea here is to run each known processing node (switch, change, geo, email, etc) as a container